Kubeconfig File Explained (Examples, Usage and Configuration)

 token: <secret-token-here>

-You can use the Kubeconfig in different ways and each way has its own precedence.
-Here is the precedence in order.
+You can use the kubeconfig in different ways and each way has its own precedence.

 Now let's take a look at all three ways to use the Kubeconfig file.

-Method 1: Connect to Kubernetes Cluster With Kubeconfig Kubectl Context
+Method 1: Using Kubeconfig with Kubectl Context

 To connect to the Kubernetes cluster, the basic prerequisite is the Kubectl CLI plugin.
 If you don't have the CLI installed, follow the instructions given here.